Moosieus/kevo_ex/README.md

 Kevo locks were launched in 2016 and discontinued in 2022.
 While they're unlikely to receive support for [Seam](https://www.seam.co/), the existing web API should (hopefully) remain (relatively) stable.

 ## Todo
-- Implement websocket callback
+- Evaluate improving websocket API
-- Document possible API and websocket responses
+- Diagnose websocket quietly dropping
 - Add function and module docs
 - Use structured logging + format callbacks
   - Provide a format callback in the metadata (straightforward enough...)